 Josef Riedmann married Margaretha Kröner 2/23/1835.
 Margaretha was born 10/10/1803 and died 10/12/1888.
 Josef was a farmer.
 They had a son named Georg who was born 7/26/1842.
 He died 12/7/1919.

 Georg married Anna Maria Magdalena Hessdörfer (see below) on 11/23/1869.
 Magdalena was born on 7/20/1846 and died on 12/26/1922.
 Georg made wooden wheels for carriages.
 They had 13 children in all, including his sons Georg Michael and Georg Adam who immigrated to America.
-From here you can read about the family in the Overview page located at the left.
+From here you can read about the family in the Introduction webpage.

 Anna Maria Magdalena Hessdörfer‘s Ancestors